IU2MEH/shiva/README.md

 Actual list is "A20allx2.zip - A20 Operational Schedule - Last updated on 26-May-2020"

-Unzip it in /etc/shiva/ (or another folder as specified in conf file as workingdir ) and rename the main list ( in our example A20all00.TXT) as LIST.list
+Unzip it in /etc/shiva/ (or another folder as you specified in conf file as workingdir ) and rename the main list ( in our example A20all00.TXT) as LIST.list

 You can add other custom lists naming them with suffix .list, see below for correct format.